 The site was previously on a different host, but has now been moved to here.
 Now you will find additional pages.
 The About page will take you to a little information about the life of the website and a way to contact me if you choose.
 More information will be put up on that page sometime soon.
 Since it didn’t exist before, all the information is being set up from scratch.

 There is also a new page called The Yard.
 This page will eventually have information about what I’m growing.
 Some of what I grow is what I consider permanent plants.
-Those are things like trees, asparagus, artichokes, anything that doesn’t need to be replanted each year.
+Those are things like trees, asparagus, artichokes, anything that doesn’t need to be replanted each year (think perennials).
 Then there are the rotating section.
-These are those plants that get replanted each year.
+These are those plants that get replanted each year (the annuals).
 These may include tomatoes, squash, peas, etc.

 So, enjoy this site, send me a note, watch for what I have to say about my garden.